Frank Matcham: Other works

 Matcham rarely ventured away from theatres but did so on occasion.
 He was commissioned by the Blackpool Tower Company, a Standard Contract & Debenture Corporation, to design the decoration for the ballroom, which formed part of their entertainment complex in Blackpool, Lancashire.
 The ballroom's interior was Matcham's only design for the complex, although Historic England consider it probable that he was also responsible for the remodelling of the circus, also within the complex, in 1900.
 Pevsner considered the circus to be "the largest and most elaborate theatre of its type in England" and provided the UK with a "permanent setting for a circus not available in any other resort".
 The complex opened in 1894.
-The same year, he completed the designs for Grand Theatre, Blackpool and the Theatre Royal, Norwich.
+The same year, he completed the designs for Grand Theatre, Blackpool.

 The regeneration of Briggate in the 1890s, one of the oldest streets in Leeds, included the building of a number of shopping arcades to accompany the existing Thorntons Arcade, completed in 1878.
 Matcham designed the Cross and County Arcades for the Leeds Estate Company, between 1898 and 1900, at the northernmost part of the street.
 At the same time as his work on the County Arcade, he designed the Empire Palace, for Moss, which was located further down Briggate.
 He created two new streets, Queen Victoria Street and King Edward Street, which run between Briggate and Vicar Lane.
 Matcham's buildings include 49–51 Vicar Lane; 2–24 King Edward Street and 115–120 Briggate, which consists of shops and offices within the County Arcade development.
 The construction costs of the County Arcade were in excess of £300,000.
 According to Walker, Matcham's biographer, the architect took on the designs for the County Arcade either because of a decline in the need for new theatres, or an attempt to try out something different.
 Either way, Walker considered the project to be completely out of character for Matcham who had previously displayed such energy and enthusiasm for all his designs.

 Together with a few public houses in London, Matcham's other non-theatrical commissions include a new wing for the Royal Variety Artistes' Benevolent Fund at Brinsworth House and a printing works in Southwark.

 Retirement and death

 In 1910 the London Palladium was completed and opened on 26 December.
 Designs for the Victoria Palace Theatre, for the variety magnate Alfred Butt, were already under way; it opened the following November.
-During the design stage of the Palace, Matcham was working alongside Bertie Crewe for a new Hippodrome in Bristol which was to become Matcham's last major design.
+During the design stage of the Palace, Matcham was working alongside Bertie Crewe for the new Bristol Hippodrome, which was to become Matcham's last major design.
 The inter-war period was slow for theatrical architects and builders, mainly because of the introduction of cinema, and many of the theatres that had been designed in Matcham's office were now becoming picture houses.
 Matcham & Co.'s projects had started to slow down by 1913; that year, the only theatrical venture was the Palace Theatre, in Leicester.